kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The subscriber chooses the priority/order of each track, dictating which track arrives first during congestion.

 Each track has a unique name within the broadcast.

 There is currently no way to discover tracks within a broadcast; it must be negotiated out-of-band.
-For example, a `catalog` track that lists all other tracks.
+For example, a `catalog` track that lists all other tracks and their association.

-An application MAY use multiple tracks to form layers via SVC or B-pyramids.
-It then becomes possible to select and prioritize layers based on the subscriber's preference.

 ### Group
-Just like QUIC streams, a Group is delivered reliably in order with no gaps.
-There is a header containing any stream-level properties.

-Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
-When a GROUP is cancelled, the publisher transmits a GROUP_DROP message to inform the subscriber.
+A Group is an ordered stream of bytes within a Track.
+It has a small header containing a sequence number within the track and an expiration time.

+A Group may be served via a QUIC stream or datagram, depending on the subscription.
-A subscriber may issue a FETCH to resume at a given byte offset.
+If the Group is dropped for any reason, a subscriber may issue a FETCH to resume at a given byte offset.

 ### Frame
 Frames currently only provides framing, hence the name.

 Framing is useful in some applications but can also be redundant or increase memory usage, as the size must be known upfront.
 This will be removed in a future version of the draft, delegated to a higher layer.

 # Flow
 This section outlines the flow of messages within a MoqTransfork session.